drahmanucsd/Blink-python-GWAS-/README.md

 `python blinkfrontend.py simdata --i GENOTYPES.vcf.gz --hapout PATH_TO_output.hap --phenout NAME_OF_FILE.phen --hpath ~/.local/bin/haptools`

 Ex: `python blinkfrontend.py simdata --i ~/teams/31/ALL.chr21.integrated_phase1_v3.20101123.snps_indels_svs.genotypes.vcf.gz --hapout ~/teams/31/output.hap --phenout simulated.phen --hpath ~/.local/bin/haptools`

+If you would like more information run this command: `python blinkfrontend.py simdata -h`

+### Running GWAS

+* Make sure you have a .vcf.gz file, a .phen file, and a path you would like the graphs to be outputted.
+Most of these are generated or retrieved from the step above

+Run the command below to run GWAS on the dataset:

+`python blinkfrontend.py gwas --g GENOTYPES.vcf.gz --p NAME_OF_FILE.phen --o PATH_OF_OUTPUT`

+Ex: `python blinkfrontend.py simdata --i ~/teams/31/ALL.chr21.integrated_phase1_v3.20101123.snps_indels_svs.genotypes.vcf.gz --p ~/teams/31/simulated.phen --o ~/teams/31/graphs`

 ## Basic usage instructions
 Using the python/jupyter notebook files following the instructions in the cell blocks/comments to run the code.
 You will most likely need to fill in your corresponding files/data to run the code.
 FOLLOW THE INSTRUCTIONS PROVIDED!